datacraft-dsc/DEPs/4/README.md

 ### Marketplace

-Starfish standards for marketplace operations are yet to be formally defined, and are currently under development as part of the reference implementations.
+Starfish standards for marketplace operations are are currently under development as part of the reference implementations.

 Overall goals for marketplace capabilities include:

+- The ability for asset publishers to create / manage listings of assets for sale on a data marketplace
 - The ability for asset consumers to execute transactions using the Ocean Network

-- The ability for asset publishers to create / manage listings of assets for sale on a data marketplace
+#### Create listing

+Allows a publisher to create a listing on a Marketplace for an asset that they control.

+#### Update listing

+Allows a publisher to update a listing that they control on a Marketplace.

+Possible changes include:
+ - Changing the status of the listing (e.g. disabling it)
+ - Changing the price
+ - Changing terms and conditions of sale

+#### Get Listing

+Retrieves a listing from a marketplace, allowing the Consumer to inspect the terms and conditions of the listing before purchase.

+#### Purchase

+Provides the capability for a Consumer to purchase an Asset via a Listing, making a payment using an appropriate mechanism (e.g. Sending Ocean Tokens to the publisher)

+#### Purchase confirmation

+Provide the ability for the Consumer to check that a purchase is complete, and for a service provider to verify that payment has been made before granting access to the purchased Asset.

 ### Universal Resolver